nirandiw/t3-oct-wxd-enablement/README.md

 Note: Sometimes bulk ingest fails.
 Restart the script excluding the files that were successful.
 Re-upload partially uploaded json files will not create duplicates.

 ### Search using `search.py`
 1. Note your index.
-The index IBM CE created for AILI is `aili-hybrid-bge`.
+The index here is `aili-hybrid-bge`.
 You can reuse it for searching.
 2. Change the `user_query` to your question.
 3. Run `python search.py`.
 4. You can see the results returned from Watsonx Discovery.

 ### Queries formatted in `queries.py`

-We used a hybrid search approach for AILI.
+We used a hybrid search approach.

 `querires.py` contains example queries.